fluent-cms/fluent-cms/doc/Quickstart.md

 # Quick Start
-For this tutorial, I will walk you though how to build cooking blog website backend APIs from scratch.
+For this tutorial, I will walk you though how to build blog website backend APIs from scratch.
 By the end of this tutorials, you have:
 1. CRUD pages for manage content in Admin Panel.
 2. REST APIs for mobile and web clients.